 Environmental Leadership Program

 The Environmental Leadership Program (ELP), launched during academic year 2021-2022, prepares undergraduates for leadership roles in sustainability fields.
-Through real-world experience with legislators, nonprofits, and business leaders, this program trains students how to effectively advocate for policies that improve community sustainability, and develops their communication and problem-solving skills around environmental problems.
+Through real-world experience with legislators, nonprofits, and business leaders, this program teaches students how to effectively advocate for policies that improve community sustainability, and develops their communication and problem-solving skills around environmental problems.
 The ELP prepares them for careers in both the public and private sectors and offers valuable networking opportunities with leaders in the field.

 Program Details

-The Spring 2025 program will consist of:
+The Spring 2026 program will consist of:

 For any inquiries about the program, please email us at isee-elp@illinois.edu.